gitchomik/OPI_Openelec.unofficial-addons.repo/README.md

 Currently supported addons
 ---------------------------

+- docker: engine that automates the deployment of any application as a lightweight, portable, self-sufficient container that will run virtually anywhere.
+- btrfs-progs: tools for the btrfs filesystem
 - mc: visual file manager
 - evtest: simple tool for input event debugging
 - strace: trace system calls and signals